Boris Pasternak: Ida Wissotzkaya

 When it finally was published in 1922, Pasternak's My Sister, Life revolutionised Russian poetry.
 It made Pasternak the model for younger poets, and decisively changed the poetry of Osip Mandelshtam, Marina Tsvetayeva and others.

 Following My Sister, Life, Pasternak produced some hermetic pieces of uneven quality, including his masterpiece, the lyric cycle Rupture (1921).
 Both Pro-Soviet writers and their White émigré equivalents applauded Pasternak's poetry as pure, unbridled inspiration.

 In the late 1920s, he also participated in the much celebrated tripartite correspondence with Rilke and Tsvetayeva.
 As the 1920s wore on, however, Pasternak increasingly felt that his colourful style was at odds with a less educated readership.
 He attempted to make his poetry more comprehensible by reworking his earlier pieces and starting two lengthy poems on the Russian Revolution of 1905.
 He also turned to prose and wrote several autobiographical stories, notably "The Childhood of Luvers" and "Safe Conduct".
 (The collection Zhenia's Childhood and Other Stories would be published in 1982.)

 In 1922 Pasternak married Evgeniya Lurye (Евгения Лурье), a student at the Art Institute.
-The following year their son Yevgenii was born.
+The following year their son Yevgeny was born.

-Evidence of Pasternak's support of still-revolutionary members of the leadership of the Communist Party as late as 1926 is indicated by his poem "In Memory of Reissner" presumably written upon the premature death from typhus of Bolshevik leader Larisa Reisner aged 30 in February of that year.
+Evidence of Pasternak's support of still-revolutionary members of the leadership of the Communist Party as late as 1926 is indicated by his poem "In Memory of Reissner" presumably written upon the premature death from typhus of Bolshevik leader Larissa Reissner aged 30 in February of that year.

 By 1927, Pasternak's close friends Vladimir Mayakovsky and Nikolai Aseyev were advocating the complete subordination of the arts to the needs of the Communist Party of the Soviet Union.
 In a letter to his sister Josephine, Pasternak wrote of his intentions to "break off relations" with both of them.
 Although he expressed that it would be deeply painful, Pasternak explained that it could not be prevented.
 He explained:

 By 1932, Pasternak had strikingly reshaped his style to make it more understandable to the general public and printed the new collection of poems, aptly titled The Second Birth.
 Although its Caucasian pieces were as brilliant as the earlier efforts, the book alienated the core of Pasternak's refined audience abroad, which was largely composed of anti-communist émigrés.

-In 1932 Pasternak fell in love with Zinaida Neuhaus, the wife of the Russian pianist Heinrich Neuhaus.
+In 1932, Pasternak fell in love with Zinaida Neuhaus, the wife of the Russian pianist Heinrich Neuhaus.
 They both got divorces and married two years later.

-He continued to change his poetry, simplifying his style and language through the years, as expressed in his next book, Early Trains (1943).
+Pasternak continued to change his poetry, simplifying his style and language through the years, as expressed in his next book, Early Trains (1943).